by Rajan P. Parrikar

 Raga Bhatiyar

-Raga Bhatiyar is heard at the crack of dawn, attendant with the quotidian, crepuscular rite where Indian ladies armed with state-of-the-art spices take control of their sovereign space to negotiate the day’s culinary projects.
-The name of this old raga is said to derive from King Bhartrhari; this may well be a good example of inventive etymology.
+Raga Bhatiyar greets the crack of dawn, accompanying the daily, crepuscular ritual where Indian ladies, armed with state-of-the-art spices, preside over their sovereign domain, orchestrating the day’s culinary endeavors.
+The name of this venerable raga is thought to trace back to King Bhartrhari, though this could well be a case of imaginative etymology.

 Throughout the following discussion M = shuddha madhyam and m = teevra madhyam.